jacobbednarz/cf-vault/README.md

 Manage your Cloudflare credentials, securely.

+The goal of this project is to ensure that when you need to interact with Cloudflare:

+- You're not storing credentials unencrypted; and
+- You're not exposing your credentials to the entire environment or to all processes; and
+- Your not using long lived credentials

+To achieve this, `cf-vault` uses the concept of profiles with associated scopes to either generate short lived API tokens or retrieve the API key from secure storage (such as Mac OS keychain).

 ## Usage

 `cf-vault` allows you to manage your Cloudflare credentials in a safe place and